-The scatterplot and correlation coefficient matrices in Figures 3 and 4, respectively (Appendix, pages 22-23) illustrate that there is evidence of some non-linear relationships between the predictor and response variables, specifically for the predictors Land area, Total population, Percentage of population aged 18-34, Percentage of population 65 or older, Number of physicians, Number of hospital beds, Total serious crimes, Percentage of population below poverty line, and Total personal income.
-However, since we previously identified that a few of the quantitative variables are right-skewed (Total serious Crimes, Number of active physicians, Number of hospital beds, Land area, Total population, PCI, and Total personal income), log transformations are applied to each of the variables.
+The scatterplot and correlation coefficient matrices in Figures 3 and 4, respectively (Appendix, pages 20-21) illustrate that there is evidence of some non-linear relationships between the predictor and response variables, specifically for the predictors Land area, Total population, Percentage of population aged 18-34, Percentage of population 65 or older, Number of physicians, Number of hospital beds, Total serious crimes, Percentage of population below poverty line, and Total personal income.
+However, since we previously identified that a few of the quantitative variables are right-skewed (Total serious Crimes, Number of active physicians, Number of hospital beds, Land area, Total population, Per capita Income, and Total personal income), log transformations are applied to each of the variables.

-As illustrated in Figure 5 (Appendix, page 24), these variables appear to resemble the normal distribution more closely after the log transformations are applied.
-We utilize the transformed versions of these variables as we proceed with answering both this question and the other research questions.
+As seen in Figure 5 (Appendix, page 22), these variables appear to resemble the normal distribution more closely after the transformations are applied (note that we will utilized the transformed versions of these variables as we proceed with answering both this question and the other research questions).
 We also examine how the relationships between the continuous random variables have changed.